Anxiety Therapy

 Intrusive thoughts may still appear, but they feel less convincing.
 Panic feels less catastrophic.
 You begin to notice space between the thought and your response.
 Instead of scrambling for certainty, you’re able to pause.
 Instead of assuming danger, you can evaluate it.
 Instead of feeling trapped in mental loops, you regain a sense of perspective.

 Many people describe feeling more grounded and less driven by fear.
-Decisions feel less paralyzing.
+The constant mental rehearsal quiets down and decisions feel less paralyzing.
 Daily life becomes less consumed by mental rehearsal and internal alarms.
-You don’t become fearless — but you become less ruled by fear.
+You don’t become fearless, but you become less ruled by fear.

 If anxiety has been taking up more space in your life lately, you don’t have to wait until it gets worse to reach out.